dustinlyons/nixos-config/README.md

 This configuration assumes you have a private `nix-secrets` repository that holds `age`-encrypted files.

 ### Fork this repository and change it
-This code is always improving and I hope to make this step very seamless in the future.
+This code is always improving, and I hope to make this step seamless.

-For now, you'll need to quickly scan files for where I've defined `user` at the top and change it to your own username.
+You'll need to quickly scan files for where I've defined `user` at the top and change it to your username.

-You'll also likely want to change the name of the MacOS Nix flake target, packages and homebrew casks I install, and my Home Manager configuration.
+You'll also likely want to change the name of the MacOS Nix flake target, packages, homebrew casks I install, and my Home Manager configuration.
-Just make this repository your own and open a Github Issue if you have questions.
+Make this repository your own and open a Github Issue if you have questions.

 ## For MacOS
 ### Install dependencies